DHMP91/PyTAD/README.md

 - Compatible with Pytest status (e.g xfail, xpass, skipped)
 - Test Deduplication: One or more test case with the same exact test body will be match to the same test case.
 - Test Change Resiliency:
-  - Ensures tests can still be found after being renamed, moved or updated:
+  - Ensures tests can still be found after being updated or moved:
     - Internal ID (optional but recommended): Assigns a unique ID to each test with @pytest.mark.test_id(id=<unique_ID>).
     - Relative Path: Identifies tests based on the combination of the Python module path and test name, ensuring uniqueness.
     - Code Hash: If internal id and relative path cannot be relied on, match test by using hash of the test body.